 Proximity to nature: In city environments with endless blocks of high-rises and skyscrapers, residents may find it harder to get a day at the park or a nature trail.
 For those living in areas that seem like there is no opportunity to be in tune with nature, locating a city park will help.
 Parks usually have jogging trails for runners who want to be active outside and off of the city sidewalks.
 Living in a city that offers more outdoor activities can keep residents more active by requiring them to engage in more physically demanding activities.

 Physical location can affect one’s health and should be considered in buying a home.
-Speak with a realtor today to begin the search for the home of your dreams in the perfect area for you!
+Speak with a real estate agent today to begin the search for the home of your dreams in the perfect area for you!